Ruclo/commitagent/README.md

 ## How It Works

-1. **Validation**: CommitAgent checks that you're in a git repository and that required tools (git, claude) are installed
+1. **Validation**: CommitAid checks that you're in a git repository and that required tools (git, claude) are installed

-2. **Command Installation**: If the `/commitagent` Claude command doesn't exist, it's automatically downloaded and installed to `~/.claude/commands/`
+2. **Command Installation**: If the `/commitaid` Claude command doesn't exist, it's automatically downloaded and installed to `~/.claude/commands/`

 3. **AI Generation**: Claude analyzes your git status and diff to generate a contextual commit message following the Conventional Commits specification (or your custom `commit-spec` if configured)

 4. **Interactive Editing**: The generated message opens in your preferred editor (`$EDITOR` or `$VISUAL`, defaults to vim)

-5. **Commit**: After you save and close the editor, CommitAgent creates the git commit with your message (and optional sign-off)
+5. **Commit**: After you save and close the editor, CommitAid creates the git commit with your message (and optional sign-off)

 ## Environment Variables

 - `EDITOR` or `VISUAL` - Preferred text editor (defaults to vim)
-- `COMMITAGENT_SPEC` - Commit specification (set automatically from config)
+- `COMMITAID_SPEC` - Commit specification (set automatically from config)

 ## File Locations

-- Configuration: `~/.config/commitagent/config.json`
+- Configuration: `~/.config/commitaid/config.json`
-- Claude command: `~/.claude/commands/commitagent.md`
+- Claude command: `~/.claude/commands/commitaid.md`
 - Temporary edit file: `.git/COMMIT_EDITMSG_*.txt`

 ## Examples